tatelax/tatelax.github.io/_posts/2021-10-13-how-i-made-this-website.md

 You can read more about Markdown on my post [here](https://tate.sh/code/2021/10/11/markdown-everything.html).

+*Also, a link to the source code for this website is at the footer of every page.*

 ## Why

 GitHub pages is free and reliable.
 Compare this to setting up a webserver on S3 or DO and you're setting yourself up for occasional maintenance or failures.
 Your GitHub page is just a git repository with a web view that GitHub hosts.
 Jekyll makes it easy to do more advanced things than pure HTML/CSS like blog posts.